mjhea0/python-ruby/readme.md

 #### Programming Paradigms

 Again, you can use the same paradigms in both languages (procedural, functional, object oriented ...).
 When it comes to object oriented programming, Ruby used to have the upper hand, as it was built specifically for object orientation.
 That said, Python has moved more towards being a true object orientated language over the last few years.
-However, Ruby has one advantage, Ruby can add methods to existing classes, Python by default can't do this (although it's possible with the use of a external library)
+However, Ruby has one advantage, Ruby can add methods to existing classes, Python by default can't do this (although it's possible with the use of external libraries).

 #### Performance